 The Bible represents the ultimate truth.
 If one is not living by it, then his or her life is incomplete and worldly.
-Living by the truth of God’s word on a daily basis will protect us from great spiritual injury which could lead to spiritual death (verse 15).
+Living by the truth of God’s word on a daily basis will protect us from great spiritual injury which could lead to spiritual death (Ephesians 6:15).

 As with the loins, if the feet or ankles of a soldier do not have armor and injured, he is at a great disadvantage because he cannot keep up with the rest of the army.
 The same is true with the way that a Christian walks.
 Is one constantly stepping on other's toes, thus creating strife?
 On the other hand, does that person create peace by what they say and how they walk?

-Besides all these, take up the shield of the faith, with which you will have the power to quench all the fiery darts of the wicked one (verse 16).
+Besides all these, take up the shield of the faith, with which you will have the power to quench all the fiery darts of the wicked one (Ephesians 6:16).

 As with a breastplate, the shield of a soldier is part of his armor used to ward off swords, spears, and arrows.
 Without the faith of Jesus Christ, a Christian will not have a shield to ward off the attacks of Satan and his demons.
 When we shield ourselves with righteousness, there is no evil spirit, not even Satan himself, that can touch us.
 There is no greater protection.